Saucony Guide 10 Review Facts

 The Saucony Guide 10 is a mid-range stability guidance trainer that uses new, innovative technology that improves upon the previous ninth edition.
 The 8mm offset distributes the cushioning evenly between the heel and the forefoot, resulting in a balanced and comfortable run.
 The latest EVERUN is more responsive, which means strong takeoffs and smooth landings.
 A thin layer of the strong and lightweight FLEXFILM is melded to the upper, which provides flexibility and support.
 TRI-FLEX delivers flexibility and traction and disperses the force over a greater surface area, providing greater ground contact.
-The new midfoot structure gives ideal hold and support during a run.
+The new midfoot structure gives an ideal hold and support during a run.
 In short, the Guide 10 is an improvement in comfort, stability, flexibility, and traction.
+These shoes have also been considered as a good option when looking for running shoes for men with flat feet and for women too.

 The outsole design is the Chevron-lugged forefoot.
 The forefoot is made of a soft rubber, while the heel and midfoot use the harder IBR+ rubber for improved traction.
 The TRI-FLEX grooves help with flexibility and traction with optimal ground contact.
 There is also XT-900 carbon rubber on the heel and tip of the forefoot to increase durability, protecting against wear and tear.
 The design of the outsole provides support, balance, smooth transitions, and grip.